nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

 Step 2.
 Power on the PiBeacon.

 Step 3.
 Using a computer, go to your router’s administration page and determine the IP address of the PiBeacon.
-It should show up on your router’s attached devices list as “pibeacon”
+It should show up on your router’s attached devices list as “pibeacon”.

 Step 4.
 On your computer connected to the same router, open up a ssh client and connect to the PiBeacon, logging in with username: pi, password: raspberry.
 For example, on a Linux or OS X machine use the ssh command (substitute your PiBeacon’s IP address):